mhwombat/nix-for-numbskulls/tutorial/00-intro.md

 To follow along with this tutorial, you will need access to a computer or (virtual machine) with Nix installed and *flakes enabled*.

-I recommend the installer and quick start guide from [zero-to-nix.com](https://zero-to-nix.com/start/install).
+I recommend the installer from [zero-to-nix.com](https://zero-to-nix.com/start/install).
 This installer automatically enables flakes.

 More documentation (and another installer) available at [nixos.org](https://nixos.org/).